hgoldfish/qtnetworkng/docs/references.rst

     If the coroutine is not started yet, calling ``kill()`` may cause the coroutine start and throw an exception.
 If you don't want this behavior, use ``cancelStart()`` instead.

-.. function:: void Coroutine::cancelStart()
+.. method:: void Coroutine::cancelStart()

     If the coroutine was scheduled to start, ``cancelStart()`` can cancel it.
 If the coroutine is started, ``cancelStart()`` kill the coroutine.
 After all, coroutine is set to ``Stop`` state.

-.. function:: bool Coroutine::join()
+.. method:: bool Coroutine::join()

     Block current coroutine and wait for the coroutine to stop.
 This function switch current coroutine to eventloop coroutine which runs the scheduled tasks, such as start new coroutines, check whether the socket can read/write.

-.. function:: virtual void Coroutine::run()
+.. method:: virtual void Coroutine::run()

     Override ``run()`` function to create new coroutine.
 Refer to *1.2 Start Coroutines*

-.. function:: static Coroutine *Coroutine::current()
+.. method:: static Coroutine *Coroutine::current()

     This static function returns the current coroutine object.
 Do not save the returned pointer.

-.. function:: static void Coroutine::msleep(int msecs)
+.. method:: static void Coroutine::msleep(int msecs)

     This static function block current coroutine, wake up after ``msecs`` microseconds.

-.. function:: static void Coroutine::sleep(float secs)
+.. method:: static void Coroutine::sleep(float secs)

     This static function block current coroutine, wake up after ``secs`` seconds.

-.. function:: static Coroutine *Coroutine::spawn(std::function<void()> f)
+.. method:: static Coroutine *Coroutine::spawn(std::function<void()> f)

     This static function start new coroutine from functor ``f``.
 Refer to *1.2 Start Coroutines*

 The ``BaseCoroutine`` has some rarely used functions.
 Use them at your own risk.

-.. function:: State BaseCoroutine::state() const
+.. method:: State BaseCoroutine::state() const

     Return the current state of coroutine.
 Can be one of ``Initialized``, ``Started``, ``Stopped`` and ``Joined``.
 Use this function is not encouraged, you may use `Coroutine::isRunning()` or ``Coroutine::isFinished()`` instead.

-.. function:: bool BaseCoroutine::raise(CoroutineException *exception = 0)
+.. method:: bool BaseCoroutine::raise(CoroutineException *exception = 0)

     Switch to the coroutine immediately and throw an ``exception`` of type ``CoroutineException``.
 If the parameter ``exception`` is not specified, a ``CoroutineExitException`` is passed.

     Use the ``Coroutine::kill()`` is more roburst.

-.. function:: bool BaseCoroutine::yield()
+.. method:: bool BaseCoroutine::yield()

     Switch to the coroutine immediately.

     Use the ``Coroutine::start()`` is more roburst.

-.. function:: quintptr BaseCoroutine::id() const
+.. method:: quintptr BaseCoroutine::id() const

     Returns an unique imutable id for the coroutine.
 Basicly, the id is the pointer of coroutine.

-.. function:: Deferred<BaseCoroutine*> BaseCoroutine::started`
+.. method:: Deferred<BaseCoroutine*> BaseCoroutine::started`

     This is not a function but ``Deferred`` object.
 It acts like a Qt event.
 If you want to do something after the coroutine is started, add callback function to this ``started`` event.

-.. function:: Deferred<BaseCoroutine*> BaseCoroutine::finished
+.. method:: Deferred<BaseCoroutine*> BaseCoroutine::finished

     This is not a function but ``Deferred`` object.
 It acts like a Qt event.
 If you want to do something after the coroutine is finished, add callback function to this ``finished`` event.